 7. Mandarin Corner

-Best Beginner level Chinese podcasts
+Best beginner-level Chinese podcasts

 This list comprises podcasts for those who have just started learning Mandarin.
-Whether we limit our knowledge to a few words and Hanzi (漢字) or can hold some initial conversations, this can help.
+Whether we limit our knowledge to a few words and Hanzi (漢字) or hold some initial conversations, this can help.

 Some of the study materials provided for your studies are needed for the beginner’s Chinese podcasts listed below.